15 Characteristics of a Good Software Engineer

 “How is your morale?”
 “High, sir” “Up to?”
 “Sky, sir”.
 Keep up this sort of confidence in yourself.
 It is obvious that the nature of work in the world of software is arduous, mind boggling, tiring, and may at times dishearten you a lot but good software professionals keep motivating themselves from time to time by asking themselves questions like; how many people in the world could do it?, how would society get benefited once the problem is solved?, Wouldn’t I be a smarter version of myself once done with this?, Isn’t there a smarter way around this problem?, Isn’t there an algorithm for this?
 Who would be smarter enough other than me to solve this? etc.

 The world of software is continuously progressing at a rapid pace.
-There are new softwares, tools, languages, frameworks, modules and programs being released every day.
-When you’re working for international clients and conglomerates, you have to be to up-to-date with the latest trending technologies that are being worked upon.
+For instance, now there is something called Conjointly’s Kano Model Tool that can help businesses and software developers understand what features would be the most desirable in a software application for a particular industry.
+However, this is not just it!
+New languages, frameworks, modules, and programs are also being released every day.
+Therefore, when you’re working for international clients and conglomerates, you have to be up-to-date with the latest trending technologies that can help you to retain them as your clients for a longer period of time.

 This may sound like a piece of cake thing but in reality it’s not an easy thing to do because of the complexity of the latest technology and time required to master it.
 Good software engineers however are known to spend their holidays with headphones plugged in, multiple screens attached to laptops, and exploring latest available trends.
 So, keep your skill set be up-to-date if you want to be among the best.